atousarahbar/CSCInstallation/README.md

 **3) Deploying via Script (Custom Script)**

-Using a custom script, we'll utilize a Bash script to execute the installation command for the Cisco Secure Client with the Umbrella module, including the accepted parameters from the install_choices.xml file.Download the bash shell script from this GitHub Repo.
+Using a custom script, we'll utilize a Bash script to execute the installation command for the Cisco Secure Client with the Umbrella module, including the accepted parameters from the install_choices.xml file.

+Download the bash shell script from this Github Repo.
 Modify line 6 and line 10 to the respective version you're deploying.
 On line 12, modify the file path to point directly to the disk image (DMG) file.

 In Intune, on the far left menu, navigate to **Devices --> macOS --> Shell scripts --> Add**.
 Give it a unique name.
 Upload the bash shell script downloaded from the previous step and ensure the following values are configured: